micro/services/README.md

 - Services must be built using the Micro platform
 - Any dependency must be configured using the Micro Config
-- All services to be published must include a `publicapi.json`
+- All services to be published must include a `publicapi.json` file

 ## License